Lvchangze/Dendritic-Localized-Learning/README.md

 │   │   │   ...
 ```
 ## Acknowledgement
 This repo is built upon (PredictiveCodingBackprop)[https://github.com/BerenMillidge/PredictiveCodingBackprop].
-We greatly thank @BerenMillidge and @Tommaso Salvatori for their initial contribution and for their assistance in answering questions and providing guidance during the code implementation.
+We sincerely thank @BerenMillidge for the initial contribution and thank @TommasoSalvatori for his kind instructions on the code.